Chinese stripe-necked turtle: Habitat

 Chinese stripe-necked turtles prefer lowland waters such as ponds, canals, and slow-moving rivers.
 Climate is very important when sustaining a risk of invasion, since the turtles become naturalized in areas with a suitable climate.

 Distribution

 The Chinese stripe-necked turtle is found in China (Hainan, Guangdong & Fujian), Taiwan and northern & central Vietnam.
 There were hatchlings in the Torre Flavia wetland (coast of central Italy).
 This resulted in the idea that there is naturalization of the local population.

 Conservation

 Chinese stripe-necked turtles are protected by the CITES and IUCN, captive-breeding Chinese stripe-necked turtles are approved.
 Another reason that affects its population is the invasion of red-eared sliders.
 In Hong Kong, mainland China and Taiwan and in some other countries, it is a popular pet turtle.

+The Denver Aquarium has a Chinese strip-necked turtles conservation program.

 Hybridization

 In captivity, hybrids have been produced between this species and Japanese pond turtle, (Mauremys japonica) and the Chinese pond turtle, (Mauremys sinensis) as well as with a male Cyclemys (oldhami) shanensis.
 The supposed species Ocadia glyphistoma is a hybrid between a male M. sinensis and a female Vietnamese pond turtle, (Mauremys annamensis) a species nearly extinct in the wild.
 Ocadia philippeni was also shown to be of hybrid origin, a male M. sinensis with a female Cuora trifasciata.
 Both are either naturally occurring or bred for the pet trade.
 Any individuals that are available as pets therefore need to be kept separate from other members of the family to prevent hybridization.